system-transparency/system-transparency/stconfig/README.md

 #### `create_and_sign_bootball.sh`

 This script is invoked by 'run.sh'.
 It uses 'stconfig' to create a 'stboot.ball' from the 'stconfig.json' in the 'configs/' directory.
 The path to a dedicated configuration directory is passed to the script.
 Further it uses 'stconfig' to sign the generated 'stboot.ball' with the example keys from 'keys/'.
+Optionally you can enter a MAC address to create a host dependent bootball.

 #### `upload_bootball.sh`